diyaaaaaaaaaaaaaa/SubStrat/README.md

 reads `PERMISSIONS.hasRoles(MANDATE_RESOURCE, ROLE_SET_TEXT, msg.sender)` fresh,
 on-chain, on *every call*.
-Revoking the role via `authorizeTextRoles(..., false)` on the real ENSv2 resolver kills the strategist's access on the very next transaction — no code change, no cooperation from SubStrat's app or backend.
+Revoking the role via `authorizeTextRoles(..., false)` on the real ENSv2 resolver kills the strategist's access on the very next transaction. no code change, no cooperation from SubStrat's app or backend.

 `StrategyController` never holds withdrawal power for the strategist: `rebalance()` can only `dock()` the current Aqua strategy and `ship()` a new one with the same token amounts.
-Anything that touches principal (`emergencyDock`, `shipInitial`, `approveAqua`, `transferOwnership`) is gated by OpenZeppelin's `Ownable`, entirely separate from the ENS-gated Tuner role — see [Test 2](#test-2--strategist-separation-from-owner-emergency-actions) below.
+Anything that touches principal (`emergencyDock`, `shipInitial`, `approveAqua`, `transferOwnership`) is gated by OpenZeppelin's `Ownable`, entirely separate from the ENS-gated Tuner role, see [Test 2](#test-2--strategist-separation-from-owner-emergency-actions) below.

 ---